Code-Institute-Submissions/cimp4-kool-data/README.md

 #### Cross-Device and Browser Testing
 The browser that I used for developing in GitPod was Chrome.
+I also tested on Mozilla Firefox which didn't show any issues.

+#### The Remaining Bug
-I also tested on Mozilla Firefox which didn't show any issues.The only remaining issue is the classes redering of Like Button in the Safari Browser.
+The only remaining issue is the classes redering of Like Button in the Safari Browser.

+- I tried adding a custom class with z-indexing and event tried ```-webkit-mask-image``` to see if it would help, but I'm still not able to fix the bug/issue.
+- I researched different blogs on [Stackoverflow](https://www.stackoverflow.com) in order to find a similar replicated issue.
+But, unfortunately I was not able to find a solution for the Like button to show correctly in Safari.

+#### Devices tested on included:

 As the most important approach being Mobile First Approach, it was important to test the responsiveness on different devices and browser simulators.
 Website used for testing responsivenes [Am I Responsive ?](http://ami.responsivedesign.is/#)

-#### Devices tested on included:

 - iPhone 6, 7, 8, X, XS, XS Max
 - Samusng Galaxy S5, S9, S9+